Keeping our patients safe and healthy at Galleria Dentistry

 As all of you know, our vision here at Galleria Dentistry is to partner with patients with the goal of achieving long term oral and overall health for all those we are honored to serve.
 In light of the current novel coronavirus/COVID-19 concerns, we wanted to take this opportunity to update you on the evolving precautions at our office to ensure your (and our) health, safety and wellbeing.

 Be reassured that the infection control and standard precautions that we always employ are excellent deterrents to COVID-19 and every other virus.
 In addition to the routine steps we take, we are being even more vigilant of all the areas in the office.
 Surfaces in the reception area, front desk area, consultation are and restrooms, which would normally be cleaned and disinfected daily, are now being disinfected throughout the day.
 Hand sanitizer is readily available in all areas of the practice for your use.
+We are also fogging all surfaces of the office daily.
 Our office follows infection control recommendations made by the American Dental Association, the U. S. Centers for Disease Control and Prevention, and the Occupational Safety and Health Administration.
 We follow the activities of these agencies so that we are up-to-date and current on any new rulings or guidance that may be issued.

 WHAT TO EXPECT